 The Winchester Mystery House

-The Winchester Mystery House is predominantly made of redwood, a request by Mrs. Winchester, but she didn’t appreciate the look, so she ordered it to be stain and applied a faux grain finish.
+Mrs. Winchester requested the Winchester Mystery House to be of redwood, but she didn’t appreciate the look, so she ordered it to be stain and applied a faux grain finish.

-The mansion accommodates some amazing features and some strange curiosities.
+The mansion accommodates some fantastic features and some strange curiosities.